Maryvale, Phoenix: Cancer cluster

-In 1987, community residents became aware of the fact that Maryvale was part of a cancer cluster.
+In 1987, community residents became aware Maryvale was part of a cancer cluster.
 From 1970 to 1986, newborns to 19-year-olds died of leukemia at a rate twice the era's national average.
 In addition, a study that began in 1983 and was released in 1987 revealed that, in the same general area of the cancer cluster, elevated rates of birth defects were identified.

-The state's Department of Health Services (ADHS) was reportedly aware of the cancer cluster problem at least five years prior to the report, and repeatedly refused to launch a substantive investigation.
-In addition, the agency also told the principal of a parochial school in the area – who first discovered that children were dying – to not talk about the issue.
+The state's Department of Health Services (ADHS) was reportedly aware of the cancer cluster problem at least five years prior to the report, according to local media reports, and repeatedly refused to launch a substantive investigation.
+In addition, the agency also told the principal of a parochial school in the area – who first discovered children were dying – to not talk about the issue.

 A study was later launched by the state, with an original completion deadline of 1991.
 The study, under the oversight of the Centers for Disease Control and Prevention, faced a number of delays, but eventually found no link between environmental factors and the leukemia cases.
 Critics accused ADHS of not looking seriously at the community's water supply, instead focusing on collecting data on a wide array of variables.
-Some critics also leveled accusations that the study was drawn out, with the intention of deflecting litigation against the city of Phoenix and pollution generating industries.
+Some critics also leveled accusations that the study was intentionally drawn out, with the intention of deflecting litigation against the city of Phoenix and pollution generating industries.
 As recently as 2009, Arizona's Department of Environmental Quality maintains there is no link between Maryvale's groundwater contamination and increased cancer rates.